 This episode concerns your future: whether you should use shall or will.

-Guest-writer Bonnie Trenga writes, there are two sets of rules: the stickler version and the people’s version.
+Bonnie Trenga (who wrote this week's show) writes, there are two sets of rules: the stickler version and the people’s version.
 There is also the British version and the American version.

 Shall in Britain